AztecProtocol/aztec-connect/docs/docs/how-aztec-works/accounts.md

 The private key associated with this account can be used to decrypt notes.
 The private key can also be used to register a distinct spending key.
 This allows for account abstraction by creating a separation between the key required to decrypt notes (privacy key) and the key required to spend notes (spending key).
 If a spending has not been registered, the account private key can be used.

-The main privacy account public key is associated with a human-readable alias when the account registers a new signing key (see below).
-The alias can be anything as long as it hasn't been claimed yet.

-### Signer
+### Spending keys (signer)

 An account should register a signer with a new spending key on the network in order to take advantage of account abstraction.

-Signers are registered with a human-readable alias, a spending key and a recovery key.
-If the spending key is lost, a recovery flow can be initiated by the recovery account specified when the new spending key was registered.
+When an account is first registered, you can pick a human-readable alias, a spending key and a recovery key.
+If the spending key is lost, a recovery flow can be initiated by the recovery account specified when the new spending key was registered (account recovery).

 Registering a spending key has an associated fee as it typically includes a token (or ETH) deposit and posts transactions to the network.

+You can add as many spending keys to an account as you want.
+This allows you to spend notes from the same account from multiple devices without having to share sensitive private keys across devices.

+### Account Registration

+To register a new account, you need to choose an alias and a new spending public key.
+Optionally, you can include a recovery account public key and a deposit.

+### Account Alias

+The main privacy account public key is associated with a human-readable alias when the account registers a new signing key (see below).
+The alias can be anything (20 alphanumeric, lowercase characters or less) as long as it hasn't been claimed yet.

+Do not forget your alias.
+If you forget your alias you will not be able to share it with others to make it easy for them to send you asset notes.

+There is no way to recover a forgotten alias, but you can register a new account with a new alias and transfer your notes to the new account.

+If you forget your alias you can still transfer and withdraw asset notes.

+### Account Migration

+Keep your alias and update your account (privacy) keys.
+This will update the public key associated with your alias as well as the key that is used to decrypt your account notes.
+This can only be done 1 time.

+### Account Recovery

+If you lose access to all of your spending keys for an account, the designated recovery account can help you recover access and register a new spending key that you have access to.

 ## Frequently Asked Questions